 The North Street property, consisting of the Harrington, Slave, Davis, and Stubblebine lots, is characterized by mostly forested land, with several streams and a spring.
 There are signs of glacial activity, including an area that may have been the site of a glacial drop, and two large upright stones known anecdotally as Dinosaur Rock.

-Of the four lots, the so-called Slave Lot reveals an interesting story.
-The original landowner, Mason, owned slaves.
-The slave lot is bordered at one place by a stone wall of very small stones, presumably indicating that this was cleared land used for growing vegetables.
+Of the four lots, the so-called Slave Lot reveals an unpleasant story.
+The original landowner, Mason, enslaved people on this lot, though we do not know their names.
+The lot is bordered at one place by a stone wall of very small stones, presumably indicating that this was cleared land used for growing vegetables.
 Much of the rest of the land along North Street would have been historically used for grazing.
-Few of the existing trees are old, and the eponymous white oak is a “wolf” tree, meaning it grew up in open pasture
+Few of the existing trees are old, and the eponymous white oak is a “wolf” tree, meaning it grew up in open pasture.

 White Oak Land Conservation Society is named for a large white oak tree located on state Department of Fisheries and Wildlife (DFW) land just adjacent to the Harrington lot.
 When measured in 2010, this white oak stood approximately 75 feet tall and had a crown spread of around 50 feet.
 It was estimated to be approximately 160 years old.
 In the winter of 2013, it succumbed to age.